Gardening Answers Knowledgebase

 PAL Questions: 1 - Garden Tools:

 Could you tell me about wild garlic, or ramps?
 What is the best planting location for it, and how is it used in cooking?

 Ramps, or Allium tricoccum, is sometimes referred to as wild leek or ramsons (which may also refer to Allium ursinum).
-Here is an article about this plant, from The Southern Research Station, USDA Forest Service.
-It lists ramp or ramps festivals, most of which are held in the southeastern U.S., where this plant is native.
+Here is an article about this plant, from North Carolina State University.
+It describes cultivation methods, and mentions ramp or ramps festivals, most of which are held in the southeastern U.S., where this plant is native.
 According to Alliums: The Ornamental Onions by Dilys Davies (Timber Press,1992), ramps thrive (or grow rampantly) in damp woodlands or hillsides.
 The author says that neither Ramps nor Ramsons "should be introduced into the civilised areas of the garden unless a takeover is acceptable."